How much does it cost to attend a baseball game with you?

 How do I pay for this?

-You can mail me a check or use PayPal.
+You can mail me a check or use Venmo or PayPal.

-We'll discuss the details when you're ready to book a game, but generally I ask for half the money up front and the rest in person.
+We'll discuss the details when you're ready to book a game.
+I'll ask for half the money up front and the rest in person.

 What if something comes up at the last second and I have to

 Just let me know as soon as possible, and we'll work it out.
 If we can schedule another game, great.
 If not, I'll refund your money.
 Just don't leave me on the hook for travel expenses.

 What should I bring?

 That depends on what you want.
 Are you interested in getting autographs?
 Do you want to snag baseballs?
 Do you want to explore the ballpark and take